Setting an Uplink Port on an EX Series or QFX Series Switch as a Virtual Chassis Port

 - If you want to configure and manage the Virtual Chassis remotely, specify the VME global management interface.
-You can configure the VME global management interface when you are setting up the master or you can do it after completing the other configuration steps for the Virtual Chassis.
+You can configure the VME global management interface when you are setting up the primary or you can do it after completing the other configuration steps for the Virtual Chassis.
 See Configuring the Virtual Management Ethernet Interface for Global Management of an EX Series Virtual Chassis (CLI Procedure).

-A Virtual Chassis has two Routing Engines, one in the master role and the other in the backup role.
+A Virtual Chassis has two Routing Engines, one in the primary role and the other in the backup role.
 Therefore, we recommend that you always use commit synchronize rather than simply commit to save configuration changes made for a Virtual Chassis.
 This ensures that the configuration changes are saved in both Routing Engines.

 Before you begin to interconnect new Virtual Chassis members across long distances, such as between wiring closets: